loopwerk/django-generic-notifications/README.md

 ### Non-blocking email sending

 The email channel (EmailChannel) will send real-time emails using Django’s built-in `send_mail` method.
 This is a blocking function call, meaning that while a connection with the SMTP server is made and the email is sent off, the process that’s sending the notification has to wait.
 This is not ideal, but easily solved by using something like [django-mailer](https://github.com/pinax/django-mailer/), which provides a queueing backend for `send_mail`.
-This means that sending email no longer is a blocking action
+This means that sending email is no longer a blocking action.

 ## Example app